Shawn8901/fp-rndp-lib/readme.md

 For home-manager the following options are setable

-- profiles - List of string names of profiles to compose and load
 - extraModules - extra modules to load
 - disabledModules - modules to disable from home manager